Creationism: Beguiled by Story

-In a book published a number of years ago titled, The Power of Story, Jim Loehr explores the uniquely human trait of operating within the framework of “story.”
+In a book published a number of years ago titled The Power of Story, Jim Loehr explores the uniquely human trait of operating within the framework of “story.”
 It is “story” that assists in making sense of chaos and in organizing experiences into a comprehensible matrix of understanding.
 Some of the varied expression of these narratives that evolve can be represented by overarching themes—victimhood, impoverishment, failure, empowerment, privilege, success, limitations or freedom.
 These and many other scripts act as the master background account that explains the world to self, acting as a filter that delivers to the individual a framework of understanding.

-The stories we tell about ourselves, to ourselves, begin at birth and are shaped by parents, teachers, and peers who instill a sense of time, place and history, as well as faith, fears and hopes.
-These inputs all influence personal identity, and form the basis for the scripts that are adopted with them being in a constant state of evolution as daily inputs get incorporated into the narrative.
-One of Loehr’s more hopeful points, though, is the proposition that we each are in control of story, and can modify it to alter the trajectory and transform destiny—more about this later.
+The stories we tell about ourselves, to ourselves, begin at birth and are shaped by parents, teachers, and peers who instill a sense of time, place, and history, as well as faith, fears, and hopes.
+These inputs all influence personal identity and form the basis for the scripts that are adopted with them being in a constant state of evolution as daily inputs get incorporated into the narrative.
+One of Loehr’s more hopeful points, though, is the proposition that each person is in control of story and can modify it to alter the trajectory and transform destiny—more about this later.

 As human observers, it is possible to see story weave its way into human institutions.
 Judaism is centered in story, as is Christianity.
-It also drives Adventism, and includes such things as the Great Disappointment, Investigative Judgment, Cosmic Conflict, and Time of Trouble.
+It also drives Adventism and includes such things as the Great Disappointment, Investigative Judgment, Cosmic Conflict, and Time of Trouble.
 Also, not to be forgotten is the Adventist story of a recent creation.
-These all convey something about who Adventists are and the lens through which the world is viewed.
+These all convey something about who Adventists are and the lens through which their world is viewed.
 By most measures it would seem that the Church has excelled at story, with perhaps the centerpiece of it all being the spiritual gifts of Ellen White who has had a compelling influence that hovers to this day in the background of Church life and doctrine.
 The Adventist story could not be told without a discussion of her ministry and its immense impact on the Adventist master narrative.

 Many of us, having been reared on the Adventist story, have lived with the belief that the Spirit of Prophecy afforded access to the modern voice of God on earth.
 Even though few would make the argument for inerrancy on explicit terms, in practice it has been a little more complicated.
 Perhaps, even for some of us, it has been a gaze upon an idolatrous pedestal.
-From that framework it has been clear that earth, and life on it, was about 6,000 years old with no possibility that science could be right.
-In important ways this gaze has conceivably given permission to ignore all the pieces of scientific evidence that suggested a far different narrative.
+From that framework, it has been clear that earth, and life on it, was about 6,000 years old with no possibility that science could be right.
+In important ways, this gaze has conceivably given permission to ignore all the pieces of scientific evidence that suggested a far different narrative.

 In spite of this history, “time” has allowed a more human prophet to emerge, first with the transcript from the 1919 Bible Conference in which White’s contemporaries discussed her appropriate role as they understood it, a position significantly less elevated than what would later evolve.
 Added to this were the subsequent revelations of literary borrowing without attribution on a fairly large scale.
 Such disclosures were alien to the underlying assumptions from which the pedestal paradigm had emerged, necessitating some to modify such conventions so as to comport with this new informational landscape.
 Yet, for many others of the Adventist community, the story tradition has remained too compelling for any of these more recent revelations to matter at all.
 This is evident from a church culture seemingly at ease in overlooking objective measures by which to know the prophet was both human and mistaken on some points.[1]
 Such unfiltered and non-discriminating reliance upon this part of the Adventist story has set in place the preconditions that have given rise to conflicts in the Church’s relationship with science and scientific data.